11 Cool Things To Do in Brussels in a Day

 It was built in 1853, along with the nearby rue Blaes, the Place du Jeu de Balle or “Old Market” and was intended to serve as a playing field for “balle pelote” players.
 Today it is a popular flea market in Brussels and definitely one of the cool things to do in Brussels.

 About 450 merchants work here every day of the year, selling some vintage items to collect and take home from your visit.
+The Marolles Markets is extremely quirky, thus I can only recommend it when looking for things to see in Brussels in one day.

 - Brussels is served by the Brussels Airport, which is located northeast of Brussels